devskilltree/basic-storage-dapp/README.md

 A basic storage dApp will store data on the blockchain.

 In this tutorial we will start with:
-1. The Basic Connect dApp that is a simple front end to connact to the Ethereum network
+1. The Basic Connect dApp that is a simple front end to connect to the Ethereum network
-2. The Basic Storage (Mood) Contract that is storring text on the Ethereum Blockchain
+2. The Basic Storage Contract (MoodContract) that is storing text on the Ethereum Blockchain

-We will explain how to build the interraction between the front end and the storage contract.
+This tutorial is a dApp that adds the interaction between the front end and the storage contract.
 You can find the complete Basic Storage dAll in [index.html](index.html) in this repo.